trupples/adi-documentation/docs/linux/software/iio-oscilloscope/adrv9009/advanced-plugin.rst

 .. image:: taliseinit_t.png

-See more details about
+See more details about :ref:`iio-transceiver adrv9009 customization`.
-:dokuwiki:`ADRV9009/ADRV9008 Customization <resources/tools-software/linux-drivers/iio-transceiver/adrv9009-customization>`.

 In order for the settings made on these plugin to take affect, the Save Settings button must be pressed.
 It should be noted that the driver then reinitialized